vyoussofzadeh/DICS-beamformer-for-Brainstorm/README.md

 This is a DICS beamformer implementation for the Brainstorm (BS) software package.

 The dynamic imaging of coherent sources (DICS) beamformer technique that enables the study of cortical sources of oscillatory activation in frequency-domain (Gross et al., 2001).
 DICS is a linearly constrained minimum variance beamformer in the frequency domain.
 It estimates the covariance matrix to calculate the spatial filter using the sensor-level cross-spectral density (CSD) matrix and applies the filter to the sensor-level CSD to reconstruct the source-level CSDs of pairwise voxel activations, and this provides coherence measures between the source pairs.
-This implementation has mainly focused on localizing induced activations due to task-MEG responses, eg, an overt language experient.
+This implementation has mainly focused on localizing induced activations due to task-MEG responses, eg, an overt language experiment.

 To run the DICS-BF in BS,
 1. Add "process_ft_sourceanalysis_DICS_BF.m" to BS directory, '../brainstorm3/toolbox/process/functions/'